logo

 Projected Job Growth

-Radiologic technology jobs in Montana have a projected growth rate of 7.1% through 2028, which is slightly below the national job growth rate of 9% for rad techs over the same period.5 As of 2020, about 850 radiologic technologists and technicians were employed in Montana, according to the Bureau of Labor Statistics (BLS).6 As of 2020, rad techs in Montana earned an average annual salary of $56,760.6 Great Falls had the second-highest concentration of rad techs among metro areas in the US in 2020, with rad techs making up 4.61 of every 1,000 jobs.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
-Montana residents wishing to start careers in radiologic technology can seek employment opportunities at various hospitals and medical clinics including Billings Clinic in Billings, Benefis Health System in Great Falls, Providence St. Patrick Hospital in Missoula, and Community Medical Center in Missoula.
+Radiologic technology jobs in Montana have a projected growth rate of 5.1% through 2030, which is below the projected national job growth rate of 8.6% for rad techs over the same period.5 As of 2022, about 770 radiologic technologists and technicians were employed in Montana, according to the Bureau of Labor Statistics (BLS).6 As of 2022, rad techs in Montana earned an average annual salary of $63,390.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Montana residents wishing to start careers in radiologic technology can seek employment opportunities at various hospitals and medical clinics including Billings Clinic, Benefis Health System, Providence St. Patrick Hospital, and Logan Health.

 Montana Radiologic Technologist Salary by Metro Area